Check other networks

 “I believe 5G is going to revolutionise the way people and businesses use mobile connectivity, unlocking huge possibilities for our economy and society.
 We’re excited about getting it into the hands of our customers across the UK, and continuing to work with our partners to help shape the future of 5G for the next generation.”

 Next on the list is Blackpool, Bournemouth, Eton, Guildford, Leicester, Lisburn, Reading, Stoke and Windsor.
-This next phase of rollout is currently slated for March.
+This next phase of the rollout is currently slated for March.

 There's a bit of creativity here - putting Eton and Windsor separately is a bit of a cop-out considering they are pretty much the same place and super-close to also-listed Slough for that matter.

-By Summer 2020, the extra 30 places that'll be 5G-enabled are: Aberdeen, Bradford, Brighton, Birkenhead, Birmingham, Cambridge, Glasgow, Hove, Kingston, Liverpool, Luton, Manchester, Milton Keynes, Newbury, Newcastle, Northampton, Plymouth, Portsmouth, Sheffield, Southampton, Sunderland, Warrington and Wolverhampton.
+By Summer 2020, the extra 30 places that'll be 5G-enabled are Aberdeen, Bradford, Brighton, Birkenhead, Birmingham, Cambridge, Glasgow, Hove, Kingston, Liverpool, Luton, Manchester, Milton Keynes, Newbury, Newcastle, Northampton, Plymouth, Portsmouth, Sheffield, Southampton, Sunderland, Warrington and Wolverhampton.
 Again, it's tempting to conclude that listing Brighton and Hove separately is a little desperate.

 O2 5G phones